Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Introduction

 \section{Introduction}

-The synthetic theory of spaces with lower Ricci curvature bounds, initiated by Lott-Villani \cite{Lott-Villani09} and Sturm \cite{S-O1, S-O2}, has remarkable developments in recent years.
+The synthetic theory of metric measure spaces with lower Ricci curvature bounds, initiated by Lott-Villani \cite{Lott-Villani09} and Sturm \cite{S-O1, S-O2}, has remarkable developments in recent years.
 We refer the reader to the survey \cite{AmbrosioICM} for an overview of this topic and bibliography.

 Many important results, previously known on Riemannian manifolds with lower Ricci curvature bound, now have their generalized versions in synthetic setting.
 However, we still do not fully understand synthetic lower Ricci curvature bound on Riemannian manifolds.
 In particular, we know very little about the dimension-free $\cd$ condition.
-The only fact we know is that essentially non-branching $\cd$ spaces are atomless.

 In this paper we return to the starting point of this rapidly developing theory, investigate the following conjecture using new tools and results developed in recent years.